 Northern Ireland is primarily known for its tragic history of communal violence.
 Volunteers work with local churches and community projects to address the legacy of division and help lay foundations for a positive, shared future, particularly (though not exclusively) through work with youth and children.
 This is Northern Ireland’s last year as a YAV site.
 It will not be available starting 2016-17.

-From the Amazon jungle to the Andes Mountains, Peru´s immense cultural and ecological diversity exemplify the wealth of God´s Creation.
-Sadly, the exploitation of such wealth has created the most significant gap on the continent between the rich and the poor while also increasing social conflicts and laying waste to the environment.
-In this context, YAVs are placed through the Red Uniendo Manos Peru – a network of 12 Peruvian organizations from across the country working together to address the root causes of such poverty and injustice, while promoting harmonious and sustainable development.
+From the Amazon jungle to the Andes Mountains, Peru’s immense cultural and ecological diversity exemplify the wealth of God´s Creation.
+Sadly, the exploitation of this wealth has laid waste to the environment, led to increased violence against women and further excluded already vulnerable and discriminated populations.
+In this context, YAVs are placed through the Red Uniendo Manos Peru (Joining Hands Network of Peru) – a network of eight Peruvian organizations and churches from across the country working together to address the root causes of poverty and injustice, while promoting harmonious and sustainable development.

 The program in the Philippines is about developing servant-leaders through faith in action.
 The 10-month placement will include immersions into different church and community settings that expose the Philippine reality as a mosaic for reflection and socio-cultural understanding.
 Each volunteer will be matched with specific and suitable work responsibility in one setting addressing relevant and compelling issues that requires transformative community action.